 - MLB At Bat: The ultimate app for baseball fans, featuring highlights, scores, and more.
 Requires a subscription.

-Apple has hand-selected only a few apps for CarPlay, so it can’t compete with the amount of apps available for Android Auto.
+Apple has hand-selected only a few CarPlay apps, so it can’t compete with the amount of apps available for Android Auto.

 However, all the apps available here are high-quality and provide the features that most drivers will want.
 Navigating with Maps, responding to messages by voice, and playing your favorite music, audiobooks, or podcasts all work great with CarPlay.